reactome/wikidata-exporter/README.md

-# R_ExportWikiData
+# WikidataExport

-(I know, awful name but will change it once we have agreement.)

-This is the sister code of the [R_WikidataBot](https://github.com/skeating/R_WikidataBot) and creates teh required csv file from the Reactome Graph Database.
+This is the sister code of the [R_WikidataBot](https://github.com/skeating/R_WikidataBot) and creates the required csv file from the Reactome Graph Database.

 ##Code